Carry-On Baggage Tips

 - Inhalers to treat asthma or breathing problems are also allowed on board after they have been screened at the security checkpoint.

 - Items used to augment the body for medical or cosmetic reasons, such as mastectomy products, prosthetic breasts, bras or shells containing gels, saline solution, or other liquids, are also allowed.

 - Finally, remain patient and calm.
 The enhanced security requirements are stressful for everyone, and keeping your frustration in check can make everyone's experience easier.

 Reference: U.S. Transportation Security Administration (TSA) Web site, http://www.tsa.gov.
+Accessed 2/1/2008.